Putin: Russian economy to overcome 'reckless' sanctions – KION546

 Putin: Russian economy to overcome ‘reckless’ sanctions

 ST. PETERSBURG, Russia (AP) — President Vladimir Putin has said at Russia’s showpiece investment conference that the country’s economy will overcome sanctions that he called “reckless and insane.”
 Putin began his address Friday to the St. Petersburg International Economic Forum with a lengthy denunciation of countries that he contends want to weaken Russia, including the United States.
 He says the U.S. “declared victory in the Cold War and later came to think of themselves as God’s own messengers on planet Earth.”
 Russia came under a wide array of sanctions after sending troops into Ukraine in February.
-Putin said trying to damage the Russian economy “didn’t work.”
+Hundreds of foreign companies also suspended operations in Russia or pulled out of the country entirely.